 Plugins are distributed as Zip archives.
-To share your dev plugins, you simply need to compress the contents of the plugin folder to a Zip file (the contents of the plugin folder must be at the root of the Zip file, i.e. there must not be any leading folder in the Zip file).
+To share your dev plugins, you simply select Download this plugin from the actions menu of the plugin.
+Alternatively you can compress the contents of the plugin folder to a Zip file (the contents of the plugin folder must be at the root of the Zip file, i.e. there must not be any leading folder in the Zip file).
 The

 plugin.jsonfile should be at the root of the Zip file.

 A typical Zip file would therefore have this structure

 You can then install this Zip file in any DSS by following the instructions.

 We have only scratched the surface of what custom datasets and recipes can do: